 - Brian Larson’s Microsoft SQL Server 2008: Reporting Services.

 - Michael W. Picher’s Building Enterprise-Ready Telephony Systems with sipXecs 4.0.

 Along with extensive collections of books on development (web, java, .net, php), database (mssql, mysql, oracle), server/workstation administration (windows/linux), and network administration there are titles on digital media, engineering, math and science, personal and professional development, and so on.

 Did I mention you get discounts on books (significant ones) if you purchase them while having a subscription?
 Sweet.

-No, I’m not getting paid for this post. 😛
+No, I’m not getting paid by Safari for this post. 😛